Cannabis is NOT legal in The Netherlands

 Not for the first time

-It is not the first time that a fuss has arisen in the region concerning the cultivation of weed plants for own use.
-For example, a police officer in Harderwijk got the full layer a year ago when he posted the following photo on social media of cleaning up weed plants on a balcony. (picture on top of this page)
+It is not the first time that a fuss has arisen in the region concerning the cultivation of cannabis plants for personal use.
+For example, a police officer in Harderwijk faced backlash a year ago when he posted a photo on social media of cleaning up cannabis plants on a balcony. (picture at the top of this page)

-Within two days there were almost a thousand responses to the message, most of them negative.
-The promotion was described as "nonsense", "pathetic" and "crazy for words".
-The police were greatly shocked by the harsh responses and the police officer was even forced to delete his account.
+Within two days, there were almost a thousand responses to the message, the majority of which were negative.
+The promotion was described as "nonsense," "pathetic," and "crazy."
+The police were greatly shocked by the harsh responses, and the police officer was even forced to delete his account.

 Source: Dutch Newspaper